dhk3136/deriving-value-fifa-market/README.md

 This unprecedented spending spree by the wealthiest clubs has been under scrutiny for several years now, with coaches and fans alike wondering when stronger regulations will be enacted.

 ## "Unsustainable"
 Meanwhile, 'average' clubs with considerably smaller budgets cannot get anywhere near star players attached to star prices.
 What to do?
-Here's one answer: look to the data.
-Find crevices of real player talent costing far less than the name brands.
-Work rigorously through the data to investigate why those prices are substantially lower.
+Here's one answer: look to the data:
+ - Locate small pockets of real player talent costing far less than the name brands.
+ - Work rigorously through the data to investigate why those prices are substantially lower (e.g., conduct a time-series analysis).
 If those reasons are good enough for a compromise, a club can optimize on value vs rating as a solid strategy to rebuild its starting XI.

 ## Motivating Question
-Is there a relationship between a player's ability and his market value, and if so, how is that relationship distributed?
+Is there a linear relationship between a player's ability and his market value, and if so, is that relationship evenly distributed?

 ## Data
 I used a dataset consisting of 89 column features including on and off-field statistics (e.g., wage, passing) and 18702 labels representing FIFA's list of current professional soccer players, worldwide.
 The data was web-scraped from the website Sofifa which rates and provides values for current soccer players.